 Fracture Blisters

-These are a relatively uncommon complication of fractures and occur in areas where skin adheres tightly to the bone with little intervening soft tissue cushioning.
+These are relatively uncommon complications of fractures and occur in areas where skin adheres tightly to the bone with little intervening soft tissue cushioning.
 Examples include the ankle, wrist, elbow, and foot.

 Fracture blisters are believed to result from large strains applied to the skin during the initial fracture deformation, and they resemble second-degree burns rather than friction blisters.